 - Here, you will see a WiFi calling option if your network supports the same.

-- In the option is there, enable the “Wi-Fi Calling on This iPhone” and WiFi calling will be enabled.
+- Lastly, enable the “Wi-Fi Calling on This iPhone” option and the feature will be ready to use.

 To enable it on your Android device, follow the steps given below: